 - use a range of strokes effectively [for example, front crawl, backstroke and breaststroke]

 - perform safe self-rescue in different water-based situations

-The children in year six took part in an intensive swimming programme in June 2021 (as a result of lockdowns and closure of the swimming pool due to the Covid pandemic) and 80% of the cohort where able to swim competently, confidently and proficiently over a distance of at least 25 metres.
+The children in year six took part in an intensive swimming programme and 70% of the cohort where able to swim competently, confidently and proficiently over a distance of at least 25 metres.
 Use a range of strokes effectively and perform safe self-rescue in different water-based situations.